@ 2011 - Site Map - Credits |

 CONNECT Properties and CONNECTability Metrics |

-Suitable properties for CONNECTed systems must be defined in order to be used as a reference for CONNECTability analysis.
-Elaborating on traditional, well-understood dependability metrics, a conceptual model has been developed as a structured framework, which refines generic metrics into CONNECT-dependent and context-dependent metrics.
-These metrics apply to each of the four CONNECT actors: the Enabler (e.g., discovery, learning and synthesis), the CONNECTor, the Networked System, the CONNECTed system. |
+Suitable properties for CONNECTed systems must be defined in rigorous formalized way in order to be used as a reference for CONNECTability analysis and monitoring.
+Elaborating on traditional, well-understood dependability metrics, a conceptual model has been first developed as a structured framework, which refines generic metrics into CONNECT-dependent and context-dependent metrics.
+These metrics apply to each of the four CONNECT actors: the Enabler (e.g., discovery, learning and synthesis), the CONNECTor, the Networked System, the CONNECTed system.

 |